 Put simply, insurance companies will charge an excess fee to deter people from making minor, small or what could be termed as ‘frivolous’ claims.
 If you have an accident and make a claim for a relatively small amount (something below where typical excesses are levied), the cost of administering the payout could exceed the value of the payout.

 When Do You Have To Pay Car Insurance Excess Fees?

-You will have to pay the compulsory (and any voluntary) excess in the event of making any claim against your insurance policy.
+Are you wondering ‘a car hit us from behind and my insurance company want us to pay an excess fee – what do we do?’.
+If so, you will have to pay the compulsory (and any voluntary) excess in the event of making any claim against your insurance policy.
 That means that even if you have been hit from behind, your insurance company will ask you to make this payment.
 If the accident is later proven to be the fault of the other party, the full cost of the damages will be recovered from their insurance provider.
-You excess payment will then be refunded, meaning you should not be out of pocket.
+Your excess payment will then be refunded, meaning you should not be out of pocket.

 If you can not afford the excess payment at the time of the claim, the insurer may deduct this amount from the payout you receive.
 To prevent this, you can take out insurance against your excess.
 This means that in the event of making a claim, you would also have separate insurance which will cover the costs of your excess(es).
 You will still need to pay the excess at the time but will be able to recover it after your accident.

 Paying Excess Fees For An Accident Which Wasn’t Your Fault

 You may need to pay this fee and then later make an insurance claim it back from the other party’s insurance company if you have had an accident that is not your fault.
 Your insurance company may organise reclaiming this for you.